 Meet a few good men—some of whom are gay.

-Originally published in The Boston Globe.
+Originally published in The Boston Globe and Indy Week.

 JACKSONVILLE, N.C.—I WALK UP to the bar at the Lucky Lady Night Club and order a Bud Light.
 Immediately, the woman on the next stool drops her hand, landing it square on my thigh.
 Early 40s, Filipina, nearly naked, she introduces herself as Lydia.
 I can barely hear her for the rock ‘n’ roll.